bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 #### Environment variables ####

 For mobile tests, set the following environment variables on your local computer:

-APPIUM_HOME:
-- On any platform using npm installation, it will be the path where root `node_modules` folder has been created.
+- `APPIUM_PATH`: On any platform using npm installation, it will be the path where root `node_modules` folder has been created.
 This folder should contain an `appium` subfolder
 - `ANDROID_HOME`: path to Android SDK (e.g: where SDK Manager resides).
 This is the root folder containing 'platform-tools', 'system-images', ... folders.
 If tools has been installed through Android Studio, they are located at `C:\Users\<user>\AppData\Local\Android\Sdk` on windows

 Also check that there is only one version of ADB on computer.
 Otherwise, there may be conflicts and ADB client you provide may not get relevant information from devices